 - 2. The authority of the Secretary-General to decide upon the investment of the assets of the Fund was first established in Article 25 of the initial version of the Fund Regulations (Regulations) adopted by the General Assembly in its Resolution 248 (III) of 1948 and has been reiterated periodically by the GA.
 The current formulation of such authority is found in Article 19(a) of the Regulations and expressed as follows: "The investment of the assets of the Fund shall be decided upon by the Secretary-General after consultation with an Investments Committee and in the light of observations and suggestions made from time to time by the United Nations Joint Staff Pension Board on the investments policy." - 3.
 The Secretary-General has delegated to the Representative of the Secretary-General (RSG) the responsibility and authority to act on behalf of the Secretary-General (SG) in all matters involving the fiduciary duties of the SG relating to the investment of the assets of the Fund, including representing the Secretary-General at meetings of the Investments Committee, the Pension Board, and other meetings where investment matters pertaining to the UNJSPF are being discussed.
 The Terms of Reference of the RSG were approved by the General Assembly in its resolution A/RES/68/247 B dated 9 April 2014.
-The RSG is responsible and accountable for the investments of the Fund, including oversight of the Office of Investment Management (OIM) which assists the RSG in carrying out his/her duties for which s/he has been delegated responsibility and authority by the Secretary-General. - 4.
+The RSG is responsible and accountable for the investments of the Fund, including oversight of the Office of Investment Management (OIM) which assists the RSG in carrying out his/her duties for which s/he has been delegated responsibility and authority by the Secretary-General.. - 4.
 All OIM staff members have a fiduciary obligation to manage the investment of the assets of the Fund in the best long-term interest of its participants and beneficiaries.
 OIM staff members must adhere to the policies, procedures and practices as set forth in this Investment Policy Statement and strive to ensure that the Fund's Long-Term and Short-Term Investment Objectives are met.
 OIM staff members must annually attend the compliance training given by the OIM Compliance Officer.
 OIM staff members must acknowledge receipt of OIM's policies and procedures and agree to abide by these policies for the purposes of ensuring compliance and the maintenance of the UNJSPF's reputation and integrity.
 OIM staff members, by virtue of their status as staff members of the United Nations, are obliged to remain loyal to the aims, principles and purposes of the United Nations, as set forth in its Charter, and to uphold the highest levels of efficiency, competence, integrity, and respect for human rights.

-- 5. The Fund's current "Long-Term Investment Objective" is to meet or exceed a 3.5% real rate of return (net of inflation, as measured by the US Consumer Price Index: All Urban Consumers not seasonally adjusted) in US dollar terms annualized over the long-term (15 years and longer).
-The Fund's current "Short-Term Investment Objective" is to meet or exceed the return of the Policy Benchmark over the short-term (3 years). - 6.
+- 5. The Fund's "Long-Term Investment Objective" is to meet or exceed a real rate of return (net of inflation, as measured by the US Consumer Price Index: All Urban Consumers not seasonally adjusted) in US dollars over the long-term (15 years and longer) without undue risk of loss, that factors in the liabilities of the Fund and the Required Contribution Rate as defined in the Funding Policy.
+In the short term (3 years), the Fund aims to meet or exceed the Policy Benchmark's returns while keeping Key Risk Indicators in line with OIM's Risk Management Framework. - 6.
 OIM strives to ensure that all of its activities integrate the ideals of sustainable investing, including taking into account environmental, social and governance (ESG) metrics, while remaining entirely consistent with our fiduciary responsibility to meet our Long-Term Investment Objective.